If you are going on a Disney Cruise you may have heard about Fish Extender Gift Exchange (FE gifts) and may be wondering what is it all about.

 To get involved in the Fish Extender Gift Exchange, you need to find and meet other cruisers who are sailing with you on your cruise.
 There are a number of ways to do that.

 If you want to stick to social media sites check out Facebook.
-You can join a Fish Extender Facebook groups, like the one I am involved with.
+You can join a Fish Extender Facebook group, like the one I am involved with.
 The group is very helpful and will point you to your cruise-specific group.

 Another way to find fellow cruisers is to do a Facebook search.
 Most groups use a similar format when creating the groups.
-Enter Disney “the name of your ship” “the date of the sailing”, your group should appear in the search results.
+Enter Disney “the name of your ship” and “the date of the sailing”, and your group should appear in the search results.
 If it doesn’t it may mean that a group has not been started.
 Once you join your Facebook cruise group ask about how to join the Fish Extender Gift Exchange.
 Your Fish Extender co-ordinator will break up the groups usually into groups of 10-15.

 So you have joined your cruise group and signed up for the Fish Extender Gift Exchange what is next.